Updated by Susan Duser, June 2019

 Example: 700_1 Carey, Henry Charles, ‡d 1793-1879 ‡t Complete historical, chronological, and geographical American atlas.

-A vast majority of the antique maps have been digitized and have electronic format records related to the print record.
-This linking field must be added when the electronic format record is created in OCLC.
+Antique maps that have been digitized and have electronic format records related to the print record require a linking field 776 added to both the print and electronic format record that is created in OCLC.

 776_08 ‡i Online version: ‡a Carey, Henry Charles, 1793-1879 ‡t English pilot. ‡d London : Covens & Mortier, 1899. ‡w (OCoLC)xxxxxx